zacccharv/zebar-gruvvy-watermelon/README.md

 This is a Zebar bar theme based on [Gruvvy Watermelon](https://github.com/zacccharv/gruvvyWatermelon) and forked from [Zebar Rose Pine](https://github.com/thearturca/zebar-rose-pine-bar).

-It is a simple bar with Gruvvy Watermelon theme and glazewm workspaces support.
+It is a simple bar with the Gruvvy Watermelon theme and glazewm workspaces support.

 ### Features: